qvieth/myblog/content/posts/IOPdraft.md

 ## rating for how important each key task was

-- importance not impant at all(1-4)really important:
+- importance: not important at all(1-4)really important:
   - [2] cleaning
   - [3] serving coffee
   - [4] learning new boardgames rules